118 books about Faith and 8

 Templeton Press, 2008

-A growing number of studies indicate that social ties that are formed by older people in the church have a significant positive impact on their physical and mental health.
-Aging in the Church: How Social Relationships Affect Health by Neal Krause constitutes the first attempt to provide a comprehensive assessment of the various types of relationships that stem from church involvement.
+A growing number of studies indicate that older people in the church form social ties that have a significant positive impact on their physical and mental health.
+In Aging in the Church, Neal Krause comprehensively assesses the various relationships that stem from church involvement.

-Though these are complex issues, readers will find plain language throughout, along with literature drawn from a wide array of disciplines, including sociology, psychology, public health, medicine, psychiatry, nursing, social work, gerontology, and theology.
-Insights from these diverse fields are supplemented with ideas drawn from literature, poetry, philosophy, and ethics.
-As a result, Aging in the Church takes on a truly interdisciplinary focus that will appeal to a wide variety of scholars, researchers, and students.
+Though these are complex issues, readers will find plain language and literature drawn from a wide array of disciplines, including sociology, psychology, public health, medicine, psychiatry, nursing, social work, gerontology, and theology.
+Literature, poetry, philosophy, and ethical ideas supplement the insights from these diverse fields.
+As a result, Aging in the Church takes on a genuinely interdisciplinary focus that will appeal to various scholars, researchers, and students.

 David Hotchkiss Price